bobbyiliev/introduction-to-bash-scripting/ebook/en/content/019-working-with-cloudflare-api-with-bash.md

 My personal favorite Cloudflare feature is their free DDoS protection.
 It has saved my servers multiple times from different DDoS attacks.
 They have a cool API that you could use to enable and disable their DDoS protection easily.

-This chapter is going to be an exercie!
+This chapter is going to be an exercise!
 I challange you to go ahead and write a short bash script that would enable and disable the Cloudflare DDoS protection for your server automatically if needed!

 ## Prerequisites